vche/pytemplate/README.md

 Template for a pip python package with:
 - tox pytest based unit tests
-- code coverage
+- pytest code coverage
-- autoformat
+- isort/black autoformat
-- format checking
+- flake8 format checking
-- type checking
+- mypy type checking
 - sphinx doc generation

 To use this template and create a new project: